Video Article Open Access

 Excited States Eigenvalues of the Anharmonic Potential x2+λx8 by Precise Analytic Solutions

-Pablo Martin1* and Daniel Diaz-Almeida2
+Pablo Martin1* Daniel Diaz-Almeida2

 1Departamento de Física, Universidad de Antofagasta, Chile